-Had you been walking down New Bond Street in the year 1824, then at no. 23, which stood at the corner of Conduit Street, a sign inviting you to visit the “Naturorama” might have caught your eye.
+Had you been walking down New Bond Street in the year 1824, then your eye might have been caught by a sign inviting you to visit the “Naturorama” at no. 23, which stood at the corner of Conduit Street.
 And had you put your hand in your pocket, you would have gained access to an inner room with seventeen dioramas displaying model landscapes and scenes from history.
-You would also have had the opportunity to gaze at a human exhibit dubbed variously “The Sicilian Dwarf”.
+You would also have had the opportunity to gaze at a human exhibit variously dubbed “The Sicilian Dwarf” or “The Sicilian Fairy”.
 Her name—or so you would have been led to believe—was Caroline Crachami.
 She was nine years old but measured just over twenty-two inches in height.
 What follows is her story, and you should be warned that it is almost unbearably sad.

 THE TRUMPETER OF PALERMO